kunterbunt2/project-hub/README.md

 ![Christopher Paul.de.nw](https://raw.githubusercontent.com/wiki/kunterbunt2/project-hub/calendar/Christopher%20Paul.de.nw.svg)

-# Status

-## Locations

-1. we can **create**, **update**, **add**, **delete** `locations`.

-## User

-1. we can **create** `users`.

-# Next Steps

-1. handle users leaving.
-2. add user availability & vacations.
-3. introduce sprint, story and task1 as a preliminary structure to allow unit tests.
-4. add unit tests that generate project progress data.

 # Design Philosophy

-1. As simple as possible, as complex as necessary.
+- As simple as possible, as complex as necessary.
-2. backup the development with unit tests.
+- backup the development with unit tests.
-3. create data generators that can be used in unit tests.
+- create data generators that can be used in unit tests.
-4. written in Java + spring boot + Vaadin.
+- written in Java + spring boot + Vaadin.
-5. minimalistic project status tracking within one single server.
+- minimalistic project status tracking within one single server.
-6. simple local database, but keep option to switch to other databases.
+- simple local database, but keep option to switch to other databases.

 # Ideas

+- introduce ai summary for all projects.
 - Take a look how jira is sending fields to the client and replicate if it is good.
 - Projects can be locked for change, which will lock start/end dates and all milestones
 - project priority can be changed by moving them within the list